-Sue, Lucas and I drove up to Lincoln during the afternoon and stayed a few hours to see Ellis.
-Charlotte looked radiant, in fact in complete contrast to how she looked after the birth of Lucas.
-I remember how haggard she appeared then.
-Though she looked as if she had just been in a film shoot for a baby magazine, on closer examination she was hooked up to a pipe and was taking pain killers.
-She had had a nightmare of a time and it shows what a brave daughter we have, to smile and look so pleased to see us, when she was obviously in great discomfort.
-Both parents had suffered through the night and seeing Lucas was a tonic that they needed.
-The Caesarian did not go well with more complications than I can describe, but hopefully Charlotte will recover quickly, though I suspect there is going to be at least a week in hospital.
+Sue and I drove to Lincoln with Lucas the afternoon of the birth, we stayed a couple of hours to see Ellis and the relieved parents.
+Despite the gruelling ordeal of giving birth, Charlotte looked radiant, a complete contrast to how we remember she looked after the birth of Lucas.
+In spite of looking as if she had just starred in a film shoot for a baby magazine, on closer examination she was hooked up to da rip and was taking painkillers In discussion with the nurses and Suraj, we were enlightened as to the painful nightmare of a time she had been through, it shows what a brave daughter we have, when still in obvious discomfort she still smiles and looked so pleased to see us.
+Both parents had suffered together throughout the night and seeing Lucas was the tonic they needed.
+The Caesarian did not go well, there were more complications than I can describe or understand, but hopefully, Charlotte will recover quickly, though I suspect she will be in at least a week in the hospital.

-Ellis was asleep most of the time we were there (even when Sue gave him a bottle) and I was rate chuffed (Yorkshire phrase) when Suraj and Charlotte told me that his middle name was to be David (it pays to install wardrobes).
-I took a load of photos and have included some them with this blog.
-You can see that he is going to be the image of his dad.
-He (like his dad) seems to have a healthy apetite for his food and gulped his milk down as hast as he could, without bothering to open his eyes.
+Little newborn Ellis was fast asleep all the time we were there, even when Sue gave him a bottle.
+I was delighted and felt very proud when Suraj and Charlotte informed me that his middle name was to be David.
+Of course, before leaving we took lots of photos of the little mite, he is going to be the image of his dad.
+And, like his dad he seems to have a healthy appetite, gulping his milk down as fast as he could, without even bothering to open his eyes.